A weight-formula for all highest weight modules, and a higher order parabolic category $\mathcal{O}$: Theorems , and Proposition : Characters and BGG resolutions, by Weyl semigroups

 \subsection{Resolutions over dihedral groups}

-Having obtained BGG resolutions and Weyl character formulas in the above two settings using $W_{\mathcal{H}}$, we briefly discuss another potentially simple setting in which such formulas and resolutions can be explored.
-We begin with a small lemma on Coxeter generators in finite Weyl groups.
+Having obtained BGG resolutions and Weyl character formulas in the above two settings using {$W_{\mathcal{H}}$}, we briefly discuss {} potentially simple {cases of settings (3) and (4), before we proceed to Theorem \ref{Theorem character of second order Verma via parabolic Vermas} and Proposition \ref{Prop A3 second order holes character}} in the next two subsections. {Our observations here also serve as warm up to the proofs therein.
+First, a} small lemma on Coxeter generators in finite Weyl groups.
 As used in Corollary~\ref{CWCF}, if two sets $H_1, H_2 \subset J_\lambda$ of independent nodes are orthogonal, then $({\bf s}_{H_1} {\bf s}_{H_2})^2 = 1$ in $W$.
 The next lemma computes this order in the more general case when $H_1, H_2$ are merely pairwise disjoint.
 Even more generally:

 \begin{lemma} Suppose $\mathfrak{g}$ is of finite type, and $H_1, \dots, H_k \in {\rm Indep}(I)$ are pairwise disjoint.
 Let $H_1 \sqcup \cdots \sqcup H_k$ have connected Dynkin components $J_1, \dots, J_l$.
 Then the product ${\bf s}_{H_1} \cdots {\bf s}_{H_k}$ has order precisely ${\rm lcm}(c_1, \dots, c_l)$, where $c_t$ is the Coxeter number of the parabolic Weyl subgroup $W_{J_t}$. \end{lemma}